aalexmmaldonado/aalexmmaldonado/README.md

 ### Ollo!

 My name is Alex M. Maldonado (he/him).
-In short, I am a chemical engineering Ph.D. student at the University of Pittsburgh.
+In short, I am a chemical engineering Ph.D. student at the [University of Pittsburgh](https://www.pitt.edu/).
-I explore how to predict chemical reactions that occur in solvents using state-of-the-art quantum chemistry and machine learning.
+I explore how to predict chemical reactions that occur in solvents using state-of-the-art quantum chemistry and machine learning with [Dr. John Keith](http://www.klic.pitt.edu/).

 ### Values

 **Open Knowledge**\
 Social mobility in today's modern world is intimately [tied to educational opportunities](https://en.wikipedia.org/wiki/Social_mobility#Influence_of_intelligence_and_education).
 High-quality educators, or even resources, are not widely available through traditional routes.
-Thus, educational materials must be easily available to all.
+Thus, educational materials must be accessible to all.

 The [Information Age](https://en.wikipedia.org/wiki/Information_Age) has revolutionized our consumption and retention of knowledge.
-Now, ee all can [stand on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
+Now, we all can [stand on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
 However, gaps between novice and expert are often too vast without immense time and dedicated mentorship.
 I am privileged to have received both and am working to reduce the barrier for others.